SliderCO-007/travel-bucket-list/README.md

 then search for destinations and add them to their personal travel bucket list.
 Once a destination is saved to their list, they can view all of their destinations on the main page or on an interactive map.
 Using the street view, users can see actual images of their destination and visualize themselves being there!
-Finally, users can check the bucket list item off their list and mark it done by creating a journal entry to describe the many sites, sounds and adventure they experienced while reaching their destination.
+Finally, users can check the bucket list item off their list and mark it done by creating a journal entry to describe the many sites, sounds and adventures they experienced while reaching their destination.

 #### Creative Process:

 The initial concept came to me while brainstorming ideas for what I was interested in.
 Having visited many countries and locations, I recognize the value of travel and learning about new cultures.
-I wanted to create something that will make a difference in other people's lives.
-An application or website that encourages others to travel and experience the world knowing that they will grow and learn about themselves and the world.
+I've created an application to make a difference in other people's lives encouraging them to travel and experience the world knowing that they will grow and learn about themselves and the world.

 The first step was to find an API that would return information about places in the world.
 Trip Advisor was the first choice but I quickly recognized that the Trip Advisor data was very focused on commercial concerns such as restaurants, tours and expeditions.
 While this is exciting, it is not the type of site I wanted to create.
 Then I found Wikipedia's APIs.

 Wikipedia data is vast and more like an online encyclopedia with many API endpoints for different types of data.
 Initially the general search endpoint provided the required data in the response.
 It returns a short description, a thumbnail and a page title.
-Upon implementing this API call, I realized that the image was unacceptable.
-Since it was a "thumbnail", it returned such low resolution that most images were pixelated and grainy when displayed.
+Upon implementing this API call, it was apparent that the returned thumbnail image was unacceptable.
+Since it is a "thumbnail", the image is such a low resolution that most were pixelated and grainy when displayed.
 Further research revealed that Wikipedia provided another endpoint which can be called with parameters defining the size of an image needed.
 So I learned how to stack API calls, or call them sequentially.
-The application now makes a call to the search API then uses the page title in the response to make a second API call to retrieve an image of much better quality which is displayed to the user.
+The application now makes a call to the search API then uses the page title in the response to make a second API call to retrieve a higher quality image which is displayed to the user.

 I leveraged many sources to get the API calls working.
 Wikipedia's documentation for the APIs includes Python examples which provided a great starting point.
-Google's Gemini helped me to manage the data types in the API responses.
+Then Google's Gemini helped me to manage the data types in the API responses.
 Dealing with lists and dictionaries made sense to me but I didn't know how to reference, convert and create them in some cases.
-Fortunately, the Python community is vast and I quickly found examples that I could translate to my specific use case when searching.
-Between the Copilot responses embedded in Bing and/or Gemini, I found that good prompts lead to good responses.
-And there was also some Stack Overflow at the source of the AI responses which I have used many times in the past.
+Fortunately, the Python community is vast and I quickly found examples which could be converted to my specific use case.
+Between the Copilot responses embedded in Bing and Gemini, I found that good prompts lead to good responses.
+There was also some Stack Overflow and [GeeksforGeeks](https://www.geeksforgeeks.org/) sprinkled in which I have used many times in the past.

 Now that we have locations it is time to save them and present them to the user.
 The "list.html" page is the main page of the site which displays the records (locations) that have been saved to a user's bucket list.
 SQLite is